DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-27 Meeting Notes.md

 			- Cant tell if the shots are actually landing
 			- Call of duty
 			- Apex legends
-		- If we do a critical hit spot, we should do a the head
-		- 1.5x multiplier
 - Sound needs to be balanced.
 Shbeeb was getting earfucked
 - Texturing
 - Borderlandsy type.
 We needa go back and redo the textures